Jonastjep/CRAPy/ProgressReport_CRAPy.md

 - We gave up on sending data between the two nRF24L01 modules because the connection is too unstable and continously brakes, which also makes it very difficult to test the code and the way in which data are sent.
 NOTE on future improvements: use more powerful antennas and to try to have a more stable connection

 #### Jonas:
+- Resoldered the whole base connection of the rover, switching to 18 gauge wire to handre more current.
+Also resoldered XT60 connectors to the battery (This was absolutely terrible).
+And just generally worked on the rovers physical aspects.
+Everything works, now need to create all the servo cable cuttings and we'll have an operational rover

 #### Juliette:
 - Spent first hours working with each sensor (separately) to obtain individual codes as well as proper cable connections for each (that way we can be sure we can make them all work properly.
 Did this for mq2-gas sensor | hcsro4-ultra sound sensor | dht11 - temperature and humidity sensor)